HomeMy WebLinkAboutOrdinance 2084 N.C.S. 04/19/19991

 22 Uniform Fire Code, 1997 Edition, and the attached findings of fact, with the California

-23 Department of Dousing and Community Development.
+23 Department of Housing and Community Development.

 24